 Constant stress is the big boss of bad health and feeling hungry in menopause.
 So many health issues can be traced back to stress.
 Do what you can to lose the stress.
 Everything that I have mentioned in the previous 7 points will help with this.

 My own personal holy trinity of destressing is to use breathing techniques, practice meditation and GET ENOUGH SLEEP.

-For a great post on losing menopausal weight read this How To Lose The Weight You Gain In Menopause
+Related Post: How To Lose The Weight You Gain In Menopause

 Putting on a little weight in midlife does not exclude you from some sort of elite group.
 Your aim is to be as healthy as you can without turning it into a crusade to live up to some sort of unrealistic expectation of what women should look like as we see in so much of the media today.